annalenksjo/project-redux-quiz/README.md

 On the second day we focused on fine tuning the functionality, and we did all the design.
 We did most of the programming together as a mob.

-If we had more time we would add more functionality and a visual progress bar.
+If we had more time the next steps would be to add a visual progress bar, and make a color indication on the option-button user answered.
 We would also work more with destructuring and dividing the code in to smaller components.

 ## View it live